nikita-bondarenko/cards/README.md

-# This is a simple card-row using CSS-preprocessor SCSS.
+# This is a simple row of cards using CSS-preprocessor SCSS.